Updated on December 28th, 2023

-Your beehives are exposed to the elements year round.
-The primary reason to paint the hive box exteriors is to protect them.
-You’ve invested a fair amount of money and time into these hives so you’ll want them to last as long as possible.
+Wooden beehive boxes are exposed to the elements year-round.
+Having invested a fair amount of money and time into these hives, you want them to last as long as possible.
 Thus, preserving beehives with a protective coating is a wise economic decision.

-If you went for cedar boxes, which are more expensive, the I would not paint them.
+If you bought cedar boxes, which are more expensive, then I would not paint them.
 Cedar stands up to the elements much better than pine.
-Applying tung oil (available here on Amazon) provides water resistance to preserve the wood.
+Tung oil (available here on Amazon) provides water resistance to preserve the wood.
 It also gives cedar boxes a beautiful, natural look.

-- If you live in the south, white and other light colors help reflect the heat from the sun, keeping the hives a little cooler for your bees.
-By contrast, in the north, darker colors help the hives absorb heat.
-Even though we are in the north, we tend toward lighter colors to help cooling in the summer.
-We cover our hives in a darker color for the winter.
+- White and other light colors help reflect the heat from the sun, keeping the hives a little cooler for your bees.
+By contrast, darker colors help the hives absorb heat.
+We use lighter colors to help keep hives a bit cooler in summer.
+We put dark covers on our hives for the winter.

 - Boxes can be colored to blend into your surroundings.
-This may be especially desirable in areas where you don’t want to attract too much attention from close neighbors or possible vandals.
+This may be desirable to avoid attention from neighbors or possible vandals.

-- Bees are excellent navigators and color differences can help orient them to the correct home hive.
+- Bees are excellent navigators.
+Color differences can help orient them to the correct home hive.

 - You can paint your beehives for the simple reason that you like the way it looks.